Research Themes

 Phage defense in opportunistic pathogens

 Due to the growing rise of antibiotic resistance, there is increased interest in the use of phage to treat bacterial infections.
 One hurdle facing phage therapy is the existing bacterial immune system.
-Phage defense is not well understood in the pathogens that are the primary targets of phage therapy.
-Our lab performs screens to discover new phage defense pathways in opportunistic pathogens such as Pseudomonas aeruginosa.
+Phage defenses and phage-bacterial interactions more generally are not well understood in the pathogens that are the primary targets of phage therapy.
+We are performing screens to discover new phage defense pathways in opportunistic pathogens such as Pseudomonas aeruginosa and Acinetobacter baumannii.
 We also study how some phage have evolved to overcome bacterial defenses.
-These studies will ultimately inform the design and implementation of phage therapy.
+Investigating phage-bacterial interactions outside of the model E. coli system is critical for several reasons: 1) it enables the discovery of unexplored pathways that may not be present in E. coli, 2) sheds light on how the unique biology of these pathogens influences the outcome of phage infections, and 3) brings us closer to understanding the phages of pathogens for which phage therapy is urgently sought.
+Investigating phage defense in the natural context of these organisms is critical for our ability to understand how the bacterial immune system functions.